This page: full notes A* summary notes C/B summary notes

 Eye for an Eye

-Although Jesus gave moral teachings, they are not the teachings that a mere human teaching of wisdom would have the right to give.
+Although Jesus gave moral teachings, they are not the teachings that a mere human teacher of wisdom would have the right to give.
 For example, Jesus said “You have heard it said, ‘Eye for eye and tooth for tooth.’
 But I tell you, do not resist an evil person.
 If anyone slaps you on the right cheek, turn to them the other cheek also” (Matthew 5:38-39).
-To take the teachings of Moses and then say ‘But I tell you’ implies that Jesus thinks of himself as having greater authority than Moses.
+To take the teachings of Moses and then say ‘But I tell you’ and then give a teaching that completely contradicts those of Moses implies that Jesus thinks of himself as having greater authority than Moses.
 Arguably only God has that much authority.

 C. S. Lewis’ trilemma develops this kind of point.
 Lewis argued against the view that Jesus was merely a moral teacher, which he regarded as ‘patronizing nonsense’ and an incoherent interpretation of Jesus’ sayings.
 Lewis argued that the claim to forgive sins which were not committed against yourself is only a moral teaching if ‘the speaker is God’.
 Jesus could only have been a morally good teacher of wisdom if his claim to forgive sins was backed up by the authority of being God, since only God has a right to forgive sins.
 There are thus three options; Jesus was either God, insane or evil.
 He cannot be only a moral teacher.

 There are other options however, such as that Jesus’ belief that he was divine was an honest mistake that he was genuinely deluded about.
-That delusion need not affect his moral reasoning overall and thus he could have been a mere human teacher of wisdom who incorrectly thought himself divine.
+That delusion need not affect his moral reasoning overall and thus he could have been a mere human teacher of wisdom who mostly taught good morals but also incorrectly thought himself divine.

-John Hick claimed that Jesus was not the son of God in a unique sense and was only a ‘guru’ and moral ‘role model’.
-Hick was influenced by Bultmann.
-Bultmann & demythologisation.
+John Hick claimed that Jesus was not the son of God in a unique sense but was only a human ‘guru’ and moral ‘role model’.
+Hick was influenced by Bultmann’s approach to the Bible called demythologisation.
 Bultmann thought that the Bible had become difficult for modern audiences to accept because of how scientifically and historically minded people have become since the enlightenment period.
-The main issue was that the Bible contains supernatural occurrences, or ‘myths’.
-Bultmann observed that two theological approaches developed in response to this problem.
+This causes an issue because the Bible contains supernatural occurrences, or ‘myths’, such as the miracles of Jesus and his resurrection.